krackeddevs/krackeddev/docs/stories/4-4-admin-analytics.md

     -   Aggregation logic to count users by location, stack, role, and date.
 -   **Frontend**:
     -   Use `Recharts` for charts (standard in React).
-    -   Use `react-simple-maps` or similar lightweight mapping for the world/region map.
-Or just a simple list if mapping is too complex for now, but user asked for a "map".
-I'll use a simple SVG map or a list if map libraries are heavy.
-Given the "WOW" factor requirement, a map is better.
+    -   Use `react-simple-maps` for the Malaysia map.
     -   Components: `AnalyticsMap`, `TechStackChart`, `UserGrowthChart`, `RoleDistributionChart`.

 ## Design
 -   Cyberpunk/Dark theme consistent with the rest of the app.
 -   Responsive grid layout for the dashboard.
+-   Mobile optimized views for all charts.

+## Tasks

+- [x] Create Story Documentation `docs/stories/4-4-admin-analytics.md`
+- [x] Implement Server Actions for Analytics (`getAnalyticsData`)
+- [x] Create Analytics Components (Charts, Maps)
+- [x] Update Admin Dashboard Page to display metrics
+- [x] Optimize Charts for Mobile View